JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 end
 ```

-Each agent in the MADDPGManager uses `DDPGPolicy` with one trajectory, which collects their own information.
-Here [`NamedPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/agents/named_policy.jl) is a useful substruct of `AbstractPolicy` when meeting the multi-agent games, which combine the player's name and detailed policy.
-So that can use `Agent` 's [default behaviors for known trajectories](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/b0b8e8236524a7af0a2da8987ae2261c257f94b2/src/ReinforcementLearningCore/src/policies/agents/agent.jl#L85) to collect the necessary information.
+Each agent in the `MADDPGManager` uses `DDPGPolicy` with one trajectory, which collects their own information.
+Here [`NamedPolicy`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.NamedPolicy) is a useful substruct of `AbstractPolicy` when meeting the multi-agent games, which combine the player's name and detailed policy.
+So that can use `Agent` 's [default behaviors](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.Agent-Tuple{AbstractStage,%20AbstractEnv}) to collect the necessary information.

-As for updating the policy, the process is mainly the same as the [`DDPGPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/b0b8e8236524a7af0a2da8987ae2261c257f94b2/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/ddpg.jl#L139), apart from each agent's critic will assemble all agents' personal states and actions.
-For more details, can refer to the [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl).
+As for updating the policy, the process is mainly the same as the [`DDPGPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/ddpg.jl#L139), apart from each agent's critic will assemble all agents' personal states and actions.
+For more details, you can refer to the [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl#L59).

 #### Usage

-Here `MADDPG` is used for simultaneous games, or you can drop the dummy action of other players when [wrapping](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/50756bbe9e1925a9320d1abdbbc6255c1b4a27f1/src/ReinforcementLearningEnvironments/src/environments/wrappers/ActionTransformedEnv.jl#L9) the sequential game.
-And there is one experiment [`JuliaRL_MADDPG_KuhnPoker.jl`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl) as one usage example, which tests the algorithm on the Kuhn Poker game.
+Here `MADDPGManager` is used for simultaneous games, or you can add an [action-related wrapper](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.ActionTransformedEnv-Tuple{Any}) to the sequential game to drop the dummy action of other players.
+And there is one [experiment](https://juliareinforcementlearning.org/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker/#JuliaRL\\_MADDPG\\_KuhnPoker) `JuliaRL_MADDPG_KuhnPoker` as one usage example, which tests the algorithm on the Kuhn Poker game.
 Since the Kuhn Poker is one sequential game, I wrap the game just like the following:
 ```Julia
 wrapped_env = ActionTransformedEnv(
         StateTransformedEnv(